 Note that some travel insurance, especially trip-cancellation coverage, is reimbursement-only: You'll pay out-of-pocket for your expenses, then submit the paperwork to your insurer to recoup your money.
+(If your trip gets canceled, don't expect insurers to refund policy premiums.)
 With medical coverage, you may be able to arrange to have expensive hospital or doctor bills paid directly.
 Either way, if you have a problem, it's wise to contact your insurance company immediately to ask them how to proceed.
 Many major insurance companies are accessible by phone 24 hours a day — handy if you have problems in Europe.

 Types of Coverage

 For each type of insurance, I've outlined some of the key legalese.
 But be warned — these are only guidelines.
 Policies can differ, even within the same company.
 Certain companies and policies have different levels of coverage based on whether you purchase the car rental, hotel, or flight directly on your own or through a travel agent.
 Ask a lot of questions, and always read the fine print to see what's covered (e.g., how they define "travel partner" or "family member" — your great-aunt might not qualify).